 You can find a suitable adapter here: Travel Adapter Mexico.

-The Yucatán Peninsula can be visited year-round, so the best time to travel depends on your personal preferences and interests.
+The Yucatán Peninsula can be visited year-round, so the best time to travel depends on your preferences.

 The Yucatán Peninsula has a tropical-warm climate with pleasant temperatures year-round.
 You can expect average daily temperatures of about 25°C.